 When interest rates are high, your borrowing is usually limited by serviceability (whether you can afford the repayments) before DTI becomes an issue.
 At 7-8% interest rates, most people can only borrow 5-5.5 times their income anyway.

 When interest rates drop, repayments become more affordable and DTI starts to become the binding constraint.
-With rates at 5-6%, the DTI limit of 6 may stop you borrowing more even if you could afford higher repayments.
+With rates at 5-6%, the DTI threshold of 6 may stop you borrowing more even if you could afford higher repayments.

 Regional differences matter too.
 In affordable areas like Invercargill and Taranaki, average DTIs are below 4 and DTI limits rarely bind.
 In expensive areas like Auckland, Wellington, and Queenstown, house prices are high relative to incomes and DTI limits are more likely to restrict borrowing.